wp-plugins/nk-google-analytics/readme.txt

 = The plugin should work as soon as the Google Analytics code is inserted? =

 Yes, for classic Google Analytics.
-If you have Universal Analytics you must set your domain (your-domain.com without www or htttp://).

-The default configuration should work in both cases.

 = What kind of Google Analytics do I have? =